 Jesus did promise that if we seek first His Kingdom and His righteousness, God in return will see to our needs (Matt.
 6:31-34).

 He also said that as we give, it will be given to us (Luke 6:38) and that we shouldn’t store anything up here, but to use it all for the Kingdom (Matt.
 6:19-21).

 Paul wrote that as we sow, so shall we reap (2 Cor.
 9:6).
 He said we can be made rich in every way so we can be generous on every occasion (1 Cor.
 9:11).

 If your friends are waiting for a hand out from God, they’ll be waiting a long time.
-Better they should seek the Lord’s direction on a way to earn some money.
-Then they can put the above promises to work and receive blessing for themselves here while storing up treasure in Heaven at the same time That’s the true prosperity gospel.
+Better, they should seek the Lord’s direction on a way to earn some money.
+Then they can put the above promises to work and receive blessings for themselves here while storing up treasure in Heaven at the same time That’s the true prosperity gospel.